DS-RF/Yambo_examples/README.md

 > yambo_nl -F setup.in

-Then it is necessary to reduce symmetries.
+Reduce symmetries.
 For that, we generate input file for *ypp*:

 > ypp -y